 23. Shiny Caramel Ombré

-This lush, almost rustic hair color is a great gradiation of warm shades: from a deep nutty base to bronze tips.
+This lush, almost rustic hair color is a great gradation of warm shades: from a deep nutty base to bronze tips.
+Ideal for the cooler months, consider this kind of color story for a warmer alternative to classic blonde hues.

 24. Sandy Blonde Curls